 For the strategy to be enduring, the staff must be involved in understanding the nature of the challenge in the market, and be part of coping with the problem and contribute actions to deal with it.

 Own or ready to start your own version of Stayfit?
-Sign up to Lucidity today!
+Book a demo today!

 Our strategy software makes it faster and easier to formulate a strategy, manage the execution and track the results.
 Book your personal demo and get a strategy plan template tailored to your organization.